We’ll Get You Top Dollar for Your Injuries

 If you are injured, or a loved one has died in a heavy equipment accident on a construction site in the city, you could be entitled to bring a lawsuit against the responsible parties.
 You can also file a claim for worker’s compensation.

 Our knowledgeable team and Dansker & Aspromonte have successfully dealt with numerous construction site accident claims in our 30 years of operation.
-We have a 95 percent trial success rate, too.
 Let us help you pursue all the avenues of compensation to help you get what you rightfully deserve.